me-shaon/coding-interview-prep/Data Structure/Parentheses-balance/README.md

-## Parentheses balance
+## Balanced brackets / Parentheses balance

 ##### problem description

 ```
-A bracket/parenthesis is considered to be any one of the following characters: (, ), {, }, [, or ].
+A bracket is considered to be any one of the following characters: (, ), {, }, [, or ].
-Given an expression as string comprising of opening and closing characters of parentheses - (), curly braces - {} and square brackets - [], we need to check whether symbols are balanced or not.
+Given an expression as string comprising of opening and closing characters of:
+parentheses - ()
+curly braces - {} and
+square brackets - []
+We need to check whether symbols are balanced or not.
-Balanced parentheses means that each opening symbol has a corresponding closing symbol and the pairs of parentheses are properly nested.
+Balanced brackets means that each opening symbol has a corresponding closing symbol and the pairs of brackets are properly nested.
 For example, the program should print true for expressions = “[()]{}{[()()]()}” and false for expression = “[(])”
 ```